-Here Are The People Known To Be Targeted In The Suspicious Package Attacks
+Here Are The People Known To Be Targeted In The Package Attacks

 The man arrested Friday in the suspicious packages case was motivated to threaten and harm at least 13 Americans on the political left, according to a criminal complaint released by the Department of Justice.